Interface

 - We recommend following this approach:

-- Add a "Connection Method" attribute on the relation between Application and Interface Fact Sheets.
+- Add an attribute "Connection Method" as a field on relation between Interface and Application Fact Sheet types.

 - Model the integration platform as an IT Component attached to the Interface.